Our Lady's Catholic High School, Fulwood

 Our Lady's Catholic High School is a Roman Catholic secondary school, situated in Fulwood, a suburb in the city of Preston in Lancashire, England.
 It is located close to the affiliated St Anthony's Church and St Anthony's RC Primary School.
 The current headteacher is Richard Charnock.

 History

 Our Lady's was founded as a result of a merger between two schools: St Edmund Campion School and St Cuthbert Mayne High School (known as Blessed Cuthbert Mayne High before Cuthbert Mayne was canonised).
 While in the school's early years, both campuses were used, the school is now based at the original St Cuthbert Mayne site in Fulwood.

 In 2004 Our Lady's became a Mathematics and Computing School, and in 2014 it became the lead-school of the Catholic Teaching Alliance, an association of over 50 Catholic schools.

 In January 2018, Our Lady's underwent a Section 48 Inspection by the Diocese of Lancaster Education Service.
 The school received scores of 1 for both Religious Education and Catholic Life, indicating an outstanding result.

-As of September 2022, Our Lady's is rated Good in all areas by Ofsted.
+In September 2022, Our Lady's was rated Good in all areas by Ofsted.